cowolff/Self-parking-car-Unity-Tensorflow/README.md

 ## Paper
 For further details about this project, you can read the corresponding paper we wrote as part of this university project.
 It is called *Self_parking_car_final_submission.pdf*.

+## MLAgents
+The config file used for training in MLAgents is called *PoliceCar.yaml*.

 ## Results
 Here you can see our results (click on image to be forwarded to the youtube video):